by Texas Homesteader ~

 Repurpose Denim into Pocket-Sized Hand Warmers

-Speaking of Christmas gifts, I recently decided I wanted to make Pocket-Sized Hand Warmers for our grandbabies.
-These are my absolute favorite way to repurpose denim. .
+Speaking of Christmas gifts, one year I decided I wanted to make Pocket-Sized Hand Warmers for our grandbabies.

 They are filled with long-grain rice that I’ve scented with essential oils.
 I made a set of handwarmers for RancherMan & myself as well.